 How to Make a SCOBY for Kombucha

-At this point, add 1 cup of kombucha from a bottle of store-bought kombucha.
-Avoid pasteurized kombucha as this won’t contain live cultures.
+At this point, add 1 cup of kombucha from a bottle of purchased kombucha.
+Avoid pasteurized kombucha as this won't contain live cultures.

 It is ideal if the kombucha contains some of the yeast particles that typically form in kombucha and settle in the bottom of a bottle of kombucha.
 This tea will inoculate the tea with the bacteria and yeast necessary to form a SCOBY.

-The next step is to cover the jar with a paper towel fastened with an elastic band and to allow it to sit for 2 to 4 weeks in a cupboard or on a shelf.
+The next step is to cover the jar with a paper towel fastened with an elastic band and to allow it to sit at room temperature for 2 to 4 weeks in a cupboard or on a shelf out of direct sunlight.
 During this time, you should see a clear, jelly-like substance form on top of the brew while gradually solidifying and turning into a thick SCOBY.

 Maintaining the SCOBY (scoby hotel)